troykinsella/concourse-artifactory-deb-resource/README.md

 ## Source Configuration

-* `repository`: Required: The URL at which the Debian repository in Artifactory can be located.
+* `repository`: Required.
+The URL at which the Debian repository in Artifactory can be located.
 Example: `https://tools.example.com/artifactory/debian-local`.
 * `username`: Required.
 The username with which to access the repository.
 * `password`: Required.
 The password with which to access the repository.